 “Mick Driscoll.
 I work for Mr. Christakis.”

+Carrie, however, couldn’t help ask another one—one that had been burning in her for several hours now.
 “He … he really is dead, then, Mr. Christakis, I mean … ?”

+Embers of twilight twinkled in the old man’s eyes.
 “Not officially.
 You gettin’ in or what?”

 “Is there an echo ‘round here?”

-“Now,” he drawls on, the gravel quotient in his voice several notches up, “ – Are ya satisfied that I’m not an old pedophile out cruising the frosty roads in his new BMW?”
+“Now,” he drawled, the gravel quotient in his voice several notches up, “Are ya satisfied that I’m legit?”